What Are Baby Rabbits Called?

 The correct term for a baby rabbit is kitten, often shortened to kit.
 A nest full of rabbit kittens is collectively called a litter.
 Domestic rabbit babies are born naked, with their eyes closed, and are completely helpless and dependent on the mother for food and warmth.
 They develop quickly, with soft fur starting to cover the body within a day or two, and the eyes usually opening when the kits are around 10 days old.

-Baby hares, on the other hand, are called leverets.
+Baby hares are called leverets.
 Unlike baby rabbits, baby hares are born with their eyes open, with fur on the body, and are able to move around freely on their own, enabling them to forage and fend for themselves shortly after being born.